The Trade Coffee Subscription Review

 Having trouble finding a coffee you love?
 Do the dozen or so beans you usually choose from seem tired and all too familiar?
 Are you ready for a wider playing field?

 Okay, how about 400+ amazing coffees from 50 of the best roasters in the U.S.?
-If that sounds like a caffeine-fueled dream come true, read on.
+If that sounds like a caffeine-fueled dream come true, read on as we talk about the Trade Coffee subscription.

 Trade Coffee Subscription

-Unlike many subscription providers, Trade isn’t a coffee roaster.
-Instead, they partner with 50 high-end roasters across the U.S., giving you the opportunity to select from more than 400 individual coffees, divided fairly evenly between blended and single-origin coffees (1).
+Unlike many subscription providers, Trade isn’t a coffee roaster (1).
+Instead, they partner with 50 high-end roasters across the U.S., giving you the opportunity to select from more than 400 individual coffees, divided fairly evenly between blended and single-origin coffees.

 Trade has a quiz that matches you with the kind of coffee you like, and then suggests which of their offerings is the closest to your responses.
 So while you can browse their roasters and coffees individually, the match function is a real time-saver.